Cascade Votes

 Then, the business owners broke their silence as they came up one by one and addressed the community.
 Angela Ingram and husband Kyssii Ingram of Café Bartique spoke first.
 “I am very uncomfortable,” Angela said.
 She and Kysii moved to Cascade because of its legacy.
 Now it is a struggle to pay her employees who are a part of this community too.
 Kysii, a Morehouse graduate, shared of his experience in Atlanta and how he still believes in his wife’s vision to do business in this community.
 Trinket Lewis, a leader in the movement and owner of Morelyfe Juice Co. was markedly frustrated as she shared about her investment of around $100,000 to start her business.
 She now struggles with once faithful customers calling and asking how they can get to her establishment, with all of the construction going on.
 Lewis also shared that the people who want a healthy option in her neighborhood will suffer if things don’t change quickly.
 “It’s just really a painful time for all of us,” she concluded.
 A board member of historic The Beautiful Restaurant shared that he and his fellow church members worked day and night to get their enterprise up and running in the 1970’s, and that looking at the condition of the current economy on Cascade is saddening.
 Courtney Rucker, owner of Natalie Bianca’s shared and opened with gratitude for the people in the room, who she recognized as faithful patrons.
 When people come to her restaurant, they come back; “we just have to get them there,” she concluded.
 It was a powerful moment for everyone in the room to hear the business leaders speak.

 As many of us know, election season is upon us, and six of the 11 candidates for Atlanta’s City Council District 11 (you can’t make this up,… 11 for 11) were in attendance and ready to speak.
 Toni Ingram spoke on behalf of the current pastor of Providence saying that he wished he could be there, but had a prior commitment concerning his sons.
 Steven Dingle pointed out that the number of candidates in the race shows how much people care for the area.
 Andre Burgin shared condolences.
 Harold Hardnett shared that he secured a meeting with the Mayor, then the Chief of Operations of the City of Atlanta, LaChandra Burks, quickly corrected the information saying that she scheduled that meeting and notice was sent days ago.
 Nate Jester shared his occupation and offered his phone number.
 Wayne Martin shared of his past experiences growing up in Atlanta.
 Candidate Curt Collier shared that we are at a “tipping point” in Southwest Atlanta.
 Collier shared that foresight is needed when an area like Cascade is being neglected, and a change needs to happen now.
-Collier, an educator and licensed real estate broker, shared that a depressed neighborhood insentivises shifts in property values and ownership, which ultimately affects the historic leadership and legacy of Cascade in Southwest Atlanta.
+He then proposed that a 24/7 construction schedule be executed to reopen the roads within a few weeks time.
+Collier, an educator and licensed real estate broker, shared that a depressed neighborhood insentivises shifts in property values and ownership, which ultimately affects the leadership and legacy of Cascade in Southwest Atlanta.
 “We need eyes, we need attention, we need action, that’s all I came to say,” Collier concluded.

 Then there were residents like myself in attendance.
 There were others who grew up on and off Cascade as children.
 One was Rashida Winfrey, who spoke of the importance of accurate information and that sharing misinformation can potentially cripple this hopeful campaign for economic relief.
 Her gentle comment seemed to be aimed at Mullins who was corrected concerning some of the information he had been sharing during the campaign.
 The city COO Burks shared similar sentiments and added that she regularly meets with contractors to push their work forward.
 I shared my gratitude for being in a multigenerational meeting with everyone in the room, including my husband of nearly 20 years and our six children.
 The hope and possibility for continued legacy is clearly visible.